boatkit-io/n2k/docs/node-design.md

 ### Deferred Features
 - **Address Contention**: `ForceAddress()` method to actively contend for higher priority addresses
-- **ISO Transport Protocol**: Multi-frame message support for large PGNs
+- **J1939 Transport Protocol**: Support for the connection-based ISO 11783-6 transport protocol (TP.CM/BAM), which is distinct from the already-supported NMEA 2000 fast-packet protocol.
 - **Network Device List**: Track other devices on the network
 - **Configuration Persistence**: Save/load device configuration